New RSS reader: Current

 1 Like

 From a brief stint with Current, the macOS version seems a bit undercooked to me (which is fine given it released just recently): I can’t seem to access or create currents, swiping is not a thing on Mac as well (which I’d very much like to be the case, swiping with touchpad was great in Reeder).
-Can’t change font size on Mac (there’s a setting in preferences but it changes nothing for me), can’t change the width of the article ( I understand this might be intentional, but having a widescreen monitor as my main one I’d like the text to be wider, preferably configurable.)
+Can’t change font size on Mac (there’s a setting in preferences but it changes nothing for me) I can change it now, but need to get out of the article view and back in to see the changes, it’s not live feedback; can’t change the width of the article ( I understand this might be intentional, but having a widescreen monitor as my main one I’d like the text to be wider, preferably configurable.)

 No article thumbnails - this one is huge as it can make skipping non-interesting articles really fast by visually parsing.